mwouts/jupytext/README.md

 Note that `jupytext --test` compares the resulting notebooks according to its expectations.
 If you wish to proceed to a strict comparison of the two notebooks, use `jupytext --test-strict`, and use the flag `-x` to report with more details on the first difference, if any.

 Please note that
 - When you associate a Jupyter kernel with your text notebook, that information goes to a YAML header at the top of your script or Markdown document.
 And Jupytext itself may create a `jupytext` entry in the notebook metadata.
-Have a look at the [`freeze_metadata` option](#cell-and-notebook-metadata-filtering) if you want to avoid this.
+Have a look at the [`freeze_metadata` option](#default-metadata-filtering) if you want to avoid this.
 - Cell metadata are available in `light` and `percent` formats for all cell types.
 Sphinx Gallery scripts in `sphinx` format do not support cell metadata.
 R Markdown and R scripts in `spin` format support cell metadata for code cells only.
 Markdown documents do not support cell metadata.
 - By default, a few cell metadata are not included in the text representation of the notebook.
 And only the most standard notebook metadata are exported.
-Learn more on this in this in the [metadata filtering](#Cell-and-notebook-metadata-filtering) section.
+Learn more on this in the sections for [notebook specific](#-per-notebook-configuration) and [global settings](#default-metadata-filtering) for metadata filtering.
 - Representing a Jupyter notebook as a Markdown or R Markdown document has the effect of splitting markdown cells with two consecutive blank lines into multiple cells (as the two blank line pattern is used to separate cells).

 ## Format specifications